Chalarangelo/30-seconds-of-code/snippets/arithmeticProgression.md

 title: arithmeticProgression
 tags: math,algorithm,beginner
 firstSeen: 2020-10-04T11:37:07+03:00
-lastUpdated: 2020-12-28T13:49:24+02:00
+lastUpdated: 2021-10-13T19:29:39+02:00
 ---

 Creates an array of numbers in the arithmetic progression, starting with the given positive integer and up to the specified limit.

-- Use `Array.from()` to create an array of the desired length, `lim/n`, and a map function to fill it with the desired values in the given range.
+- Use `Array.from()` to create an array of the desired length, `lim/n`.
+Use a map function to fill it with the desired values in the given range.

 ```js
 const arithmeticProgression  = (n, lim) =>